1107481m/whatson/README.md

 # What's On
+What's On is a project for Web Application Development 2 at The University of Glasgow.
 What's on is a cross platform calender which enables the user to add multiple calenders, each particular to specific events, such as a university schedule or workout schedule to one manageable calender interface.

 ----------